 Behavioural addiction can be described as a mental health condition wherein you repeatedly and compulsively engage in a particular activity or behaviour, even though the behaviour is causing you harm.
+Engaging in behavioural addictions has been shown to trigger the release of dopamine in the brain in response to the activity.
+The release of dopamine results in feelings of pleasure, which you then come to associate almost exclusively with the activity.

-Giving in to behavioural addictions has been shown to trigger the release of dopamine in the brain in response to the activity.
-The release of dopamine results in feelings of pleasure, which you then come to associate with the activity.
 This leads you to crave participating in the activity to receive a pleasurable surge of dopamine.
 Continuing this practice will, in time, result in your brain becoming reliant on the behaviour to feel that heightened sense of pleasure or reward, and eventually addiction.

 Behavioural addiction is a growing problem in the UK and most people are unaware that feeding a behavioural addiction is as dangerous as feeding a substance addiction.
-The urge to engage in these behaviours in order to feel normal and connected may seem irresistible or uncontrollable, but at Primrose Lodge we have the expertise and treatment options available to help you break free from these compulsions.
+The urge to engage in these behaviours in order to feel normal and connected may seem irresistible or uncontrollable, but at Primrose Lodge, we have the expertise and treatment options available to help you break free from these compulsions.

 There are a variety of behavioural addictions, including gambling, sex, shopping, and so on.
-All these activities may seem different to each other, but they all share a common ground for process addicts, that is all addicts receive pleasure from engaging in said activities.
+All these activities may seem different from each other, but they all share a common ground for process addicts, that is all addicts receive pleasure from engaging in said activities.
 By performing the act, the addict’s reward system is triggered, leading to a pleasurable response in the brain.